AmirRghp/CIFAR-10-Prediction/Readme.md

 # Object Classification with YOLO CIFAR-10 model and PyQt5

-This project provides a graphical user interface (GUI) for object classification using a YOLOv5 model.
+This project provides a graphical user interface (GUI) for object classification using a YOLO model.
 The GUI allows users to upload an image, perform predictions using a pre-trained model.

 ## Features

 - **User-friendly GUI**: Designed using PyQt5 with a frameless, transparent window.
 - **Image Upload**: Supports PNG and JPG formats.
-- **YOLO Integration**: Utilizes a pre-trained YOLOv5 model for image classification.
+- **YOLO Integration**: Utilizes a pre-trained YOLO model for image classification.
 - **Drag and Move Window**: Click and drag anywhere in the window to reposition it.

 ## How It Works